Sherwood Park (Richmond, Virginia): Controversy

 $83.75 million to Capital Square, a Richmond-based real-estate development firm.

 Union Presbyterian Seminary demolished the Westwood Cottage in January 2021.
 The decision to demolish the structure coincided with a racial reckoning across the country following the murder of George Floyd and demonstrations protesting police brutality.
 Some preservationists who opposed its demolition questioned the sincerity of the seminary's explanation for razing the home, noting that its leaders had considered the option years ago.

+Shalom Farms

+In 2017, Shalom Farms broke ground on a five acre farm located in the Westwood Tract of Sherwood Park on property owned by Union Presbyterian Seminary.
+Shalom Farms is a nonprofit organization working to build healthy communities by growing and sharing healthy food.
+The food produced by their farms is distributed through a local network of programs and partnerships in communities where access to healthy food is limited.
+The farm is just minutes from the communities they serve and is the largest urban farm in the region.
+With two acres in production, the farm harvests approximately 100,000 servings of produce a year.
+The Sherwood Park farm is the organization’s second farm after their primary in location Powhatan county.
+The site increases the accessibility of education and volunteer opportunities, and is a central location for distribution and on-farm partnerships in the Richmond area.

 Yaupon Place

 Yaupon Place is a park and public outreach ministry of Union Presbyterian Seminary.
 It was developed in 2022 on the site of the preexisting walking track on seminary property in the Westwood tract inside Sherwood Park.
 The seminary's vision for the park is to engage both the seminary community and its diverse Northside neighbors and community partners.
 It focuses on community story sharing, outdoor recreation, and eco-spiritual education.

 Tom Wolfe

-Tom Wolfe (March 2, 1930 – May 14, 2018) was famous American writer and journalist.
-He was author of The Electric Kool-Aid Acid Test, The Right Stuff (book), and The Bonfire of the Vanities among other popular works.
+Tom Wolfe (March 2, 1930 – May 14, 2018) was a famous American writer and journalist.
+He was author of The Electric Kool-Aid Acid Test, The Right Stuff, and The Bonfire of the Vanities among other popular works.
 Wolfe was born in Richmond and raised in a house on Gloucester Rd. in Sherwood Park.
-In 1991, Wolf wrote a short but affecting childhood memoir of his life in Sherwood Park in the early days of the development in a letter to the current resident of the Wolf home.
-Wolf also recounted his childhood memories in a foreword to a book about the nearby historic Ginter Park neighborhood.
+In 1991, Wolf wrote a short but affecting childhood memoir of his life in Sherwood Park in the early days of the development in a letter to the current resident of the Wolfe home.